RenderKit/oidn/doc/compilation.md

 - `ROCM_PATH`: The path to the ROCm installation (autodetected by default).

-- `OPENIMAGEIO_ROOT`: The path to the OpenImageIO installation (autodetected by default).
+- `OpenImageIO_ROOT`: The path to the OpenImageIO installation (autodetected by default).